-My grandmother never gave any details about my grandfather to either of her sons nor to me, in her last years (she lived to be 98) she finally revealed to my father where my grandfather was buried.
-My father was barely 3 when his father was inducted and 5 when his father died.
-My father has no memory of his father, being so young at the time of his father's induction (dad was barely 2) and his father's death (dad was 4) and having a mother who relayed not a single strand of information to him left him nothing but a recall of an Army rep coming to the door to inform the family of the death.
+My grandmother never gave any details about my grandfather to either of her sons nor to me, in her last years (she lived to be 98) she finally revealed to my father where his father was buried.
+My father has no recollection of his father, being so young at the time of his father's induction (dad was barely 3) and his father's death (dad was almost 5) and having a mother who relayed not a single strand of information to him, left him nothing but a recall of an Army rep coming to the door of their family's home to inform the family of the death.

 This is a memorial of sorts, given only the information that is known to us.
-There is no less love for this man by my father or by myself than if we had known him.
-I named my son in honor of my grandfather.
+There is no less love for this man by my father or by myself than had we had known him.

-Note: portions of this post will include quotes from two gentlemen who served with my grandfather through training and the war, the quotes from both will be in bold italics.
+Note: portions of this post will include quotes from two gentlemen I had contacted who served with my grandfather through training and the war, the quotes from both will be in grey bold italics.
 The quotes offer only a minuscule glimpse into an otherwise unknown (to us) life.

 Vincent was assigned to the 1st Army, 7th Corps, 438th BN AAA AW which began as part of the Coast Artillery, later becoming part of the Field Artillery.

 I was in the same 438th AAA (AW) Bn. during WWII with your grandfather.
 Your grandfather was in Battery "B" and I was in Battery "D".
 He was a Tech.
 Corporal and drove a Half-Track.
 (M3 Half-Track Personnel Carrier.
 An armored transport with the back "wheels" looking similar to normal armored tanks.
 1/2 normal wheels in front and 1/2 track in back)